Concept text for Cassette Culture Node.Linz

 Curator: Wolfgang Dorninger

 Hello, my name is Wolfgang «Fadi» Dorninger, I curate and produce the exhibition Cassette Culture Node.Linz.
-The exhibition will take place in Linz, Austria for three weeks in spring 2018.
-I will make daily guided tours through the exhibition, and once a week there will be an evening of concerts, and lectures.
+The exhibition will take place in Vienna, Austria for four weeks starting end of May 2019.
+Thomas Resch of Monochrome Bleu fame will guide you through the exhibition, and once a week there will be an evening of concerts, and lectures.
 The exhibition will delight «Musicmaniacs» and «Tapelunatics», and will open new perspectives to people interested in art and culture.
 For this I need your financial support!

 You will ask yourself, «What is Cassette Culture and does Node.Linz mean?». «Why is «Fadi» doing an exhibition about a medium, and music from the 80s and early 90s?». «Is this exhibition also about questions of the future?» Of course we do ask if and how artificial intelligence will change the music world, if the production of music will make sense in the future, what the digitalisation has done for us, and if questions on things like FREEDOM, AUTHENTICITY, FUN, EXCHANGE, … COUCHSURFING, … DEVICE HACKING are a thing of the past?